pemazzon/CAPRIUserGuide/docs/VisualStudioCode.rst

-If you are familiar with the editor Visual Studio Code by Microsoft (from now on “VS Code”), it’s now possible to run it locally on your computer, either on a browser tab or as a standalone program, while executing your code on the server by linking the two executions through an account and a tunnel.
-This makes it easy to debug code that’s stored on your local machine and that can be conveniently edited taking advantage of the local graphical interface.
+If you are familiar with the editor Visual Studio Code by Microsoft (from now on “VS Code”), it’s now possible to run it locally on your computer, either on a browser tab or as a standalone program, while executing your code on the server: this is made possible by linking the two executions through an account and a tunnel.
+It can be convenient since you are going to use your local installation with its graphical interface that makes easy to access your projects.
 The results of the execution will also be presented on the local instance.

+This is a link to the **official Microsoft guide**: https://code.visualstudio.com/docs/remote/tunnels

 Procedure